 She moved to Philadelphia in 2001, and, as a staff pianist at the Curtis Institute of Music, frequently performs with students in master classes with well-known artists such as Midori, Joseph Alessi, Kim Kashkashian, Anthony McGill, Paul Neubauer, and many others.

-With violinist Elissa Lee Koljonen, Ms. Jivaeva has taken part in the Kimmel Center's Summer Solstice Celebration, and she toured Germany for a series of chamber music concerts with her son Daniel Khalikov, a Metropolitan Opera Orchestra violinist, and brother, Anton Jivaev, violist for Gewandhaus Orchestra.
+With violinist Elissa Lee Koljonen, Ms. Jivaeva has taken part in the Kimmel Center's Summer Solstice Celebration.
+She toured Germany for a series of chamber music concerts with her son Daniel Khalikov, a violinist in the Metropolitan Opera Orchestra, and her brother, Anton Jivaev, a violist in the Leipzig Gewandhaus Orchestra.